 Start the Process

-Here's how you can shift from conventional into sustainable gardening.
-It the task seems overwhelming, remember that you can make the changes incrementally.
+Here's how you can shift from conventional gardening into sustainable gardening.
+If the task seems overwhelming, remember that you can make the changes incrementally.

 - Compost food waste (there are year-round indoor systems).